 Plastic dishes, furniture, and accessories have changed the way we live our lives.
 Plastic is durable, lightweight, and usually less expensive than other materials.
 Unfortunately, plastic is also susceptible to scratching due to normal wear and tear that leaves the finish looking dull.
 Some plastic items develop a whitish "bloom" when exposed to sunlight and extreme temperature changes.
-Luckily, just a few household items can help restore the finish of plastic.
+Others, like black plastic and clear plastic, show even the slightest abrasions.
+Luckily, a few household items, like toothpaste, baking soda, and sandpaper, can help restore the finish of almost any plastic.
+And when you have to break out the big guns, a plastic polishing compound should do the trick, even when household items fall short.

 How Often to Remove Scratches From Plastic